 I’m within crawling distance of retirement – crawling is all I can manage at this point – so any accelerant to hurry it along is welcome.
 As they say, if you’ve got a ship coming in, I’ve got the port.

 The timing and wording of the note were all the more reason to believe.
 I’d been pelting the family with my latest wild-eyed dream: buying a kayak so I can explore the lakes and streams of Ray County.
 Let’s just say my family’s not supportive of my Lewis and Clark urges; or maybe it’s the vision of my un-limber self trying to squeeze into a kayak and then needing 911.
+In my metaphorical mind, you can see how simple it would be to transition from the note to a vision of a windfall, say a few hundred dollars, for a kayak.

 The note also coincided with news – reported on the front page of this newspaper – that a Missouri woman recently had received an unclaimed property refund from the state for $6 million.
 I could presumably also be taken by surprise, correct?
 And I wouldn’t need anywhere near $6 million to go, OMG!

-An Arkansas woman also found the check blogworthy.
+An Arkansas woman also found the check blogworthy. |

 Two seconds after seeing the note I looked inside the envelope.
 The word play and metaphorical fun would come later.